 If you are hyperopic or long sighted, you will normally have difficulty seeing things up close like reading or computer use.
-Generally distance object are fine, but this does depend on the patient’s age and the severity of the hyperopia.
+Generally, distance objects are fine, but this does depend on the patient’s age and the severity of the hyperopia.
 Some people will find long sightedness very much affects their distance vision as well, especially if they are at an age where they are no longer able to accommodate (natural deterioration in the eye’s ability to focus).
 People who are hyperopic (long sighted) can suffer from eyestrain and headaches when carrying out prolonged periods of concentrated near vision tasks (reading, computer, tablets) if trying to do these things without the use of correction.

 This can also lead to excessive tiredness and a fatigued sensation around the frontal area of the head, and can sometimes affect overall performance, especially at work.

 Long-sightedness (hyperopia) occurs when the eyeball is too small.
 This causes light rays entering through the front of the eye to focus behind the retina, instead of on it.
 It can also be due to the cornea or lens curving abnormally compared to the length of the eyeball.
 Most children are born hyperopic but this gradually neutralises as the eyeball grows and lengthens during the ageing process.

 Hyperopia affects both children and adults.
 It affects between 5 and10 percent of the population.
 You may be a slightly higher risk if one or either of your parents has hyperopia or if it’s in your family.

 Generally in adults, there are no real complications of hyperopia.
 It can, of course, get worse with age, but this can almost always be corrected with the use of glasses or contact lenses, allowing patients to be able to see clearly and function adequately during their day to day tasks.